Hardyz2k2/I-HNT/README.md

 ### Hotkeys Not Working
 - **Run as Administrator**: May be needed for global hotkeys
-- **Game Window Focus**: Make sure game window is active when pressing F1
+- **Game Window Focus**: Make sure game window is active when pressing CapsLock
 - **Antivirus**: Temporarily disable if blocking input automation

 ### Protection Issues